Tudalen yn Gymraeg: Maes Parcio

 If you have appealed and won, or if you have been taken to court and lost, please let us know so we can help others.
 All information we have about wins against OPS are detailed on the Car Park Wins page.

 The UK Government has announced that private car parks will have to display prices more clearly, introduce a fairer system for appeals and give drivers a 10 minute grace period.
 Most fines in Wales, England and Scotland will be capped at £50.
 This is great news, but we contend that the grace period just does not work here, and people will still get unfair £50 charges.
 We await clarification on the other aspects to see just how useful they will be.
-More info on this RAC page.
+UPDATE here is a letter sent in response to an MP’s query; from the Dept. for Levelling Up, it discusses the latest news on this.

 Are you interested in shaping how a new appeals system should operate?
 The Department for Levelling Up has published an online survey to ask drivers about their experiences with regards to the current appeals process.
 If you want to give your views, please take the survey here (wasn’t working when I last checked but give it a go and I’ll hassle them too!).

 Note that this car park is no longer run by the Ship Inn.
-The owner of the car park, Mr Anthony Ramsay Williams, does not live in the area and has appointed One Parking Solution to run the car park.
+The owner of the car park, Mr Anthony Ramsay Williams, is retiring and has appointed a new trustee.
+Neither live in the area.
+ARW appointed One Parking Solution to run the car park.
 The Welfare Committee and local people have tried (and are still trying) very hard to find a solution and get rid of this company, but we have been unsuccessful so far.

 The local Community Council have had a meeting (Nov 2021) with the owner of the car park, who has agreed to take steps to make the signs clearer.
 Recent vandalism of the machine has not helped the cause – even if the machine is broken you have to pay online!